kyma-project/kyma/docs/event-bus/docs/010-architecture-event-bus.md

 1. Kyma user defines a lambda or a service.
 2. Kyma user creates a Subscription custom resource.
 3. The sub-validator reads the new Subscription.
-4. The sub-validator refers to the EventActivation resource to check if the Event in the Subscription is activated for the given Environment.
+4. The sub-validator refers to the EventActivation resource to check if the Event in the Subscription is activated for the given Namespace.
 5. The sub-validator updates the Subscription resource accordingly.